Phantas0s/gocket/README.md

 ### General

-You can simply grab the [latest released binary file](https://github.com/Phantas0s/gocket/releases/latest) and download the version you need, depending on your OS.
+You can simply grab the [latest binary file](https://github.com/Phantas0s/gocket/releases/latest) and download the version you need, depending on your OS.

 ### Linux script

-If you use a Linux-based OS, here's a simple way to download gocket and move it in `/usr/local/bin` to be able to use it globally.
+If you use a Linux-based OS, here's a simple way to download gocket and move it to `/usr/local/bin`.
+You can then call it wherever you want.

 ```shell
 curl -LO https://raw.githubusercontent.com/Phantas0s/gocket/master/install/linux.sh && \
 ./linux.sh && \
 rm linux.sh
 ```
 ### Manual installation

 You need to clone this repository and build the binary in the root directory.